JEVBR/coodesh-20210221/README.md

 # 1 - CRON JOB

-Using the "whenever" gem a job is sceduled daily (see scedule.rb)
+Using the "whenever" gem the job "rails batch:get_new_flights" is sceduled daily (see scedule.rb)

 This job accesses the API of thespacedevs.com fetching the latests 10 flights.